foreverbell/llvm-pass/README.md

 Three simple LLVM passes have implemented.

-* CountStaticInstructions: Counting the number of each IR instructions statically.
+* CountStaticInst: Counting the number of each IR instructions statically.

-* CountDynamicInstructions: Counting the number of each IR instructions to execute dynamically by hijacking (injecting) some code before each BasicBlock.
+* CountDynamicInst: Counting the number of each IR instructions to execute dynamically by hijacking (injecting) some code before each BasicBlock.
 See `lib/lib_cdi.cc` for injected code.

-* BranchBias: Profiling bias for each branch, i.e. how many conditionals are evaluated to true?
+* ProfileBranchBias: Profiling bias for each branch, i.e. how many conditionals are evaluated to true?
   See `lib/lib_bb.cc` for injected code.

 ## Testing